JoseRoca/AfxNova/docs/File Management /CIFileDialogCustomize Class.md

 | [StartVisualGroup](#startvisualgroup) | Declares a visual group in the dialog.
 Subsequent calls to any "add" method add those elements to this group. |

 ---

+## AddCheckButton

+Adds a check button (check box) to the dialog.

+---

+## AddComboBox

+Adds a combo box to the dialog.

+---

+## AddControlItem

+Adds an item to a container control in the dialog.

+---

+## AddEditBox

+Adds an edit box control to the dialog.

+---

+## AddMenu

+Adds a menu to the dialog.

+---

+## AddPushButton

+Adds a button to the dialog.

+---

+## AddRadioButtonList

+Adds an option button (also known as radio button) group to the dialog.

+---

+## AddSeparator

+Adds a separator to the dialog, allowing a visual separation of controls.

+---

+## AddText

+Adds text content to the dialog.

+---

+## EnableOpenDropDown

+Enables a drop-down list on the Open or Save button in the dialog.

+---

+## EndVisualGroup

+Stops the addition of elements to a visual group in the dialog.

+---

+## GetCheckButtonState

+Gets the current state of a check button (check box) in the dialog.

+---

+## GetControlItemState

+Gets the current state of an item in a container control found in the dialog.

+---

+## GetControlState

+Gets the current visibility and enabled states of a given control.

+---

+## GetEditBoxText

+Gets the current text in an edit box control.

+---

+## GetSelectedControlItem

+Gets a particular item from specified container controls in the dialog.

+---

+## MakeProminent

+Places a control in the dialog so that it stands out compared to other added controls.

+---

+## RemoveAllControlItems

+Not implemented.
+(IFileDialogCustomize.RemoveAllControlItems)

+---

+## RemoveControlItem

+Removes an item from a container control in the dialog.

+---

+## SetCheckButtonState

+Sets the state of a check button (check box) in the dialog.

+---

+## SetControlItemState

+Sets the current state of an item in a container control found in the dialog.

+---

+## SetControlItemText

+Sets the text of a control item.
+For example, the text that accompanies a radio button or an item in a menu.

+---

+## SetControlLabel

+Sets the text associated with a control, such as button text or an edit box label.

+---

+## SetControlState

+Sets the current visibility and enabled states of a given control.

+---

+## SetEditBoxText

+Sets the text in an edit box control found in the dialog.

+---

+## SetSelectedControlItem

+Sets the selected state of a particular item in an option button group or a combo box found in the dialog.

+---

+## StartVisualGroup

+Declares a visual group in the dialog.
+Subsequent calls to any "add" method add those elements to this group.

+---